National Football Conference

-The National Football Conference (NFC) is one of the two conferences of the National Football League (NFL), the highest professional level of American football in the United States.
-The NFC and its counterpart, the American Football Conference (AFC), each contain 16 teams organized into 4 divisions.
-Both conferences were created as part of the 1970 NFL merger with the rival American Football League (AFL), with all ten of the former AFL teams and three NFL teams forming the AFC while the remaining thirteen NFL clubs formed the NFC.
-A series of league expansions and division realignments have occurred since the merger, thus making the total of 16 clubs in each conference.
-The defending NFC champions are the Philadelphia Eagles, who defeated the San Francisco 49ers in the 2022 season's NFC Championship Game for their fourth conference championship.
+The National Football Conference (NFC) is a conference of the National Football League (NFL), the highest level of professional American football in the United States.
+The NFC and its counterpart, the American Football Conference (AFC), each have 16 teams organized into four divisions.

+Both conferences were created as part of the 1970 NFL merger with the rival American Football League (AFL).
+All ten of the former AFL teams and three NFL teams formed the AFC while the remaining thirteen NFL clubs formed the NFC.
+A series of league expansions and division realignments have occurred since the merger, thus making a total of 16 clubs in each conference.

+The defending champions of the NFC are the Philadelphia Eagles, who defeated the Washington Commanders in the 2024 season's NFC Championship Game for their fifth conference championship in the team's history.

+As of 2025 the NFC only has one defined officer, the president, which is essentially an honorary position with few powers and mostly ceremonial duties, including awarding the conference championship trophy.

 Teams

 Since 2002, like the AFC, the NFC has 16 teams that organized into four divisions each with four teams: East, North, South, and West.